3 years ago I threw out or sold all of my belongings, moved my life into a backpack, and began my travels around the world.

 I am still going.
-As I write this I am sitting on a plane making my way from LA to Auckland, NZ and I cant stop thinking about the freedom that this “minimalist” kind of lifestyle has bought to me.
+As I write this I am sitting on a plane making my way from LA to Auckland, NZ and I can’t stop thinking about the freedom that this “minimalist” kind of lifestyle has brought to me.

 My life consists of 3 bags:

-– My backpack which holds less than 20kg of clothes, shoes, etc.
+– My backpack which holds around 20kg of clothes, shoes, etc.

 – A day pack which holds my laptop, hard drives, chargers, kindle, and camera equipment.